leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 The first can be used when defining a structure or inductive type.
 In this case, add `deriving` to the end of the type declaration followed by the names of the classes for which instances should be derived.
 For a type that is already defined, a standalone `deriving` command can be used.
-Write `deriving instance C1, C2, ... for T` to deriving instances of `C1, C2, ...` for the type `T` after the fact.
+Write `deriving instance C1, C2, ... for T` to derive instances of `C1, C2, ...` for the type `T` after the fact.

 `BEq` and `Hashable` instances can be derived for `Pos` and `NonEmptyList` using a very small amount of code:
 ```lean
 {{#example_decl Examples/Classes.lean BEqHashableDerive}}
 ```

-Instance can be derived for at least the following classes:
+Instances can be derived for at least the following classes:
  * `Inhabited`
  * `BEq`
  * `Repr`